 Movies are a great way to learn more about the history of a country.

 Here’s when films come in handy.
-You relax on your couch, spend a couple of hours of pure enjoyment – most of the times – and maybe even learn something you didn’t know about a certain period in time or about events you just very remotely heard about.
+You can relax on your couch, spend a couple of hours of pure enjoyment – most of the time – and maybe even learn something you didn’t know about a certain period in time or about events you have just very remotely heard about.

 Since they are historical movies or movies where the action is set in a certain time period or focuses on certain events, don’t expect them to be light or entertaining comedies.
 Some of them can be quite tough – exactly as the topics they focus on, obviously – but they are all totally worth watching, in my opinion.

 Let’s see what I selected for you, then.

 I can’t describe how much I loved this movie, when I first saw it.
 I was in love with the story, with the characters, with the setting, with everything.
 When it first came out, it was a four-part TV series and I remember waiting all week for the new episode to come out.
 It was then made into a movie and generally screened in two three-hour parts.

 Don’t be scared by its length, though.
 It is really entertaining and will keep you hooked.
 It tells the story of a typical Italian family, especially focusing on the lives of two brothers, Matteo and Nicola, covering a period of time between 1966 and 2003.
 In this way, the main plot and the lives of the family members are constantly intertwined with the main events of contemporary Italian history.
 You’ll learn a lot about what happened in Italy in recent years.

 This movie is a crime drama based on the novel by Giancarlo De Cataldo – it is among the 10 Italian books I recommended last summer – which was inspired by the true story of the Banda della Magliana, a criminal organization based in Rome (Magliana is a neighborhood in Rome) and active between the 1970s and the early 1990s.